safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 There are surely others but these are some of the main ones.
 My main tip for novices is to make sure the use of 'maidsafe' and 'SAFE Network' are clear and consistent.

-Check out [the glossary](https://safenetwork.wiki/en/Glossary) on the wiki for more clarity.
+Check out [How It Works](https://safenetwork.tech/how-it-works/) on the safenetwork website for more clarity.

 [Back to Table Of Contents](#transaction-inputs-and-outputs_toc)